ESOS: Energy Savings Opportunity Scheme

 The Energy Savings Opportunity Scheme (ESOS) is a mandatory energy assessment scheme for organizations in the UK that meet the qualification criteria.
 The Environment Agency is the UK scheme administrator.

-The deadline for compliance with this UK legislation is 5th December 2019.
+The deadline for compliance with this UK legislation is 5th December 2023 for Phase 3 of the scheme.

 Organizations that qualify for ESOS must carry out ESOS assessments every 4 years.
 These assessments are audits of the energy used by their buildings, industrial processes and transport to identify cost-effective energy saving measures.